naveedahmad14/takeout_review_app/README.md

 ## Setup Instructions
 1. Clone repository
-2. Add API keys to `Config.swift`
+2. Add API keys to `govuk_review_appApp.swift`
+3. Clone and set up the backend repository for AI integration: [takeout_backend](https://github.com/Sunny-xyz/takeout_backend)
-3. Run in Xcode
+4. Run in Xcode

+### Backend Setup
+To enable the AI-powered food recommendations and reviews in your app, you will need to set up the backend.
+Please follow the instructions in the [takeout_backend repository](https://github.com/Sunny-xyz/takeout_backend) to configure the necessary API endpoints and models.

 ## Quick Start
 ```bash